htqin/awesome-model-quantization/README.md

 **Hong Chen**

 * Hong Chen is a first-year graduate student at Beihang University under the supervision of Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
-He recevied a bachelor’s degree from Beihang University in 2022.
+He recevied a bachelor' s degree from Beihang University in 2022.
 Currently, he is interested in model quantization, especially data-free quantization.
 He believes that data-free quantization is the general trend, and is committed to breaking through its accuracy bottleneck.

 **Aoyu Li**